pranshupatel/ColourBlock/README.md

 It also contains methods to move and rotate the block, which are called from the Grid instance.

-There are seven sub-classes of Block, with each of them corresponding to a particular block.
+There are seven subclasses of Block, with each of them corresponding to a particular block.

 Name of block | Image of block
 ------------- | --------------